Lee Elliot Major

 Lee Elliot Major is Professor of Social Mobility at the University of Exeter, Britain's first professor in the field.
-His work is dedicated to improving the prospects of disadvantaged young people.
+His work is dedicated to improving the prospects of people from disadvantaged backgrounds and tackling barriers to opportunity in education and the workplace.

 Early life and education

 He grew up in Feltham, west London, and lived in a shared house on social security after his parents split up.
 He worked as a dustman and street cleaner for a summer.
 He attended Isleworth and Syon School and Richmond upon Thames College.
 He gained a BSc in physics and PhD in theoretical physics at the University of Sheffield, and an MSc Science Communication at Imperial College, London, in 1994.

 Books

 His book Social Mobility and Its Enemies (2018), written with Stephen Machin, documents the problem of Britain's low social mobility.
 In his TEDx talk in 2019, Major describes an "escalating arms race of education" in which the poorest children are increasingly ill-equipped to fight.

 In their follow-up book What Do We Know and What Should We Do About Social Mobility?
 (2020), Major and Machin argue that the COVID-19 pandemic will widen education and economic inequalities.

 Major's book What Works?
 (2019), written with Steve Higgins, a professor of education at Durham University, provides best bets to teachers for improving outcomes for disadvantaged pupils.
 It extends the work of Major and Higgins as co-authors of the original Sutton Trust-EEF toolkit.
 Major advocates an approach to teaching that is informed by evidence.

+In Equity in Education (2023), Major challenges deficit-based approaches and class biases in schools, arguing for a new approach focused on identifying and removing barriers to learning in schools.
+The Equity Scorecard offers a practical toolkit for school leaders.

+In Cracking the Class Code (2026), Major explores the hidden class barriers that shape progression in top-tier global firms and sets out a practical blueprint for identifying and developing talent in elite workplaces.